Matching a Publishing Model to Board Values: A Decision Analysis for the American Society of Missiology

 Given the stated values of the Board of Publications and the shrinking revenue base, I recommend the American Society of Missiology partner with a commercial publisher in order to offer immediate on-line access and broad dissemination of Missiology: An International Review.

 Northrup, Betsy A., "Matching a Publishing Model to Board Values: A Decision Analysis for the American Society of Missiology" (2006).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 79.

 Business Administration, Management, and Operations Commons, Policy Design, Analysis, and Evaluation Commons